 Here’s a great guide to camping with toddlers if you’d like to try the real thing someday!

 It can also feel less intimidating to kids who are worried about sleeping outdoors or in strange situations.

-Hopefully you found some great tips and inspiration to head to your own backyard for an evening of fun family camping!
+Hopefully you found some great camping at home tips and inspiration to head to your own backyard for an evening of fun family camping!